Sample brief: fictional companies, real intelligence structure

 Objection Handlers

-“DataPulse is cheaper now — 22% less than your comparable plan.”
+“DataPulse is cheaper now, 22% less than your comparable plan.”

 Response: DataPulse's sticker price dropped, but total cost of ownership hasn't.
 Their average implementation takes 14 days and requires a dedicated analyst.
-Velora customers go live in 3 days on average — that's $30,800 in analyst time you don't spend.
-Over 12 months, Velora is actually 18% less expensive when you factor implementation, training, and the integrations you'd need to buy separately with DataPulse.
+Velora customers go live in 3 days on average, that's $30,800 in analyst time you don't spend.
+Over 12 months, Velora is 18% less expensive when you factor implementation, training, and the integrations you'd need to buy separately with DataPulse.
 Ask: “Can I walk you through a TCO comparison based on your specific stack?”

-“DataPulse just shipped real-time dashboards — you don't have that.”
+“DataPulse just shipped real-time dashboards.
+You don't have that.”

 “We've heard DataPulse onboarding is better now.”